kwhiggins27/amphibian-TAS2R/assay/README_assay.md

 ## Description
 Part 1 is a Jupyter notebook designed to create heatmap from raw assay data.
-Part 2 is an R script designed to create lineplots for dose response relationships
+Part 2 is an R script designed to create dose response curves
 Part 3 is an R script designed to create barplots from raw assay data.

 ## How to install and run